COLORADO

 By Landon and Finn

 In Colorado, there are many, many fourteeners (mountains with peaks higher than 14,000 feet).
-There are 91 fourteeners in the entire United States, and 56 are in Colorado.
+There are approximately 96 fourteeners in the entire United States, and 56 are in Colorado.
 Because Colorado has so many fourteeners, it contains 75 percent of the land in the US with an altitude of over 14,000 feet.

 The largest, Mount Elbert, stands 14,400 feet tall.
-The first person to summit Mount Elbert was Henry W Stuckle in 1874.
+The first person to summit Mount Elbert was Henry W. Stuckle in 1874.
 The smallest is named Sunshine Peak and is 14,001 feet tall.

 Pikes Peak is the first fourteener that you would encounter in Colorado if you were traveling west from the plains of Kansas.
 Pikes Peak is 14,115 feet tall.
 The first person who climbed it was explorer Zebulon Pike, who led an expedition there in 1806.
 His group failed to reach the summit because of deep snow and lack of food.